Scille/parsec-cloud/client/README.md

 npm run electron:dist -- -- --linux snap  # To generate a subset (see `npx electron-builder build --help`)
 ```

-> The `index.node` will be automatically copied by electron on build (see
+> The `libparsec.node` will be automatically copied by electron on build (see
 > `libparsec` script defined in `client/electron/package.json`)

 ## Android dev